mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 * title: Previous Interactions
 ##### !question

-I have interacted with the following Hack Reactor individuals (Check any and all that apply)
+Which of the following Hack Reactor events have you attended?

 ##### !end-question